-Licensing Update: Board Approves 19 New Cultivators, Bringing Total Issued Vermont Cannabis Licenses to Nearly 150
+Licensing Update: Board Issues 19 New Cultivator Licenses, Bringing Total Issued Vermont Cannabis Licenses to Nearly 150

 MONTPELIER – During today’s meeting, members of the Vermont Cannabis Control Board approved 19 new cultivator licenses of various tiers, and addressed enforcement, fall retailer rollout and packaging.
 After today’s approvals, nearly 150 Vermont cannabis licenses have now been issued across the state of Vermont.